futureflash01/CrackMonkey/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 ## READ BEFORE COMPILING:
-For some reason, opening this project in Visual Studio and clicking the 'Start' button causes issues.
+For some reason, opening this project in Visual Studio and clicking the 'Start' breaks the program!
+It makes it not able to extract the password for whatever reason.
+I suspect it's the threading/debugging attachment, which might slow the program down enough to where it doesn't have time to correctly read the output from previous commands.

-## To Fix Issue:
+## To Fix the Issue:
-Depending on how you set your VS Studio keyboard shortcuts, the default one is 'CTRL + SHIFT + B'.
+Depending on how you set up your Visual Studio keyboard shortcuts, the default one is 'CTRL + SHIFT + B'.
 This just builds the executable, but doesn't run it.
-You need to actually run it from your project directory inside the 'bin/Debug' folder
+You need to open your project folder and run the executable in the 'bin/Debug' or 'bin/Release' folder.
+It's annoying to do it everytime but that's the only fix that i can think of.
+I don't know why it does that :(